USEPA/CMAQ/DOCS/User_Manual/CMAQ_OGD_ch07_programs_libraries.md

 CHEMMECH reads in a mechanism definition (mech.def) text file that lists the stoichiometry and kinetics of a photochemical reaction mechanism.
 The program converts the mech.def file to two RXNS files, RXNS_DATA_MODULE.F90 and RXNS_FUNC_MODULE.F90 that get compiled with the CMAQ source code into a new executable.
 The source files created by CHEMMECH must be manually moved to the correct directory location in the CMAQ source code directories to be available during compilation of the CMAQ programs.
 The mechanism files for CMAQ are found in $CMAQ_HOME/CCTM/src/MECHS/$Mechanism, where $Mechanism is the unique ID of a chemical mechanism (e.g., cb05e51_aq6_aq).

-CSV2NML reads in a series of CSV files that define the processes that impact the concentrations of all of the CMAQ species.
+CSV2NML reads in a series of CSV files that define the processes that impact the concentrations of all CMAQ species.
 The CSV files are converted to NAMELIST files that are invoked at execution of the various CMAQ programs.
 Environment variables in the run scripts for ICON, BCON, and CCTM must be set to point to the NAMELIST files for a particular mechanism.

 See [Chapter 9](CMAQ_OGD_ch09_grid_defn.md) for details on how to update existing mechanisms or create new mechanisms in CMAQ.